I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 Definition: A person is undead if exorcise undead is its defensive charm.

 This is the exorcise undead removal rule:
-	repeat with turned one running through the undead people in the location begin;
-		remove the turned one from play;
+	repeat with turned one running through the undead people in the location: remove the turned one from play;
-		award the permanent strength of the turned one points;
+		award the permanent strength of the turned one points.
-	end repeat.

 Effect of casting exorcise undead at:
-	if an undead person is in the location begin;
-		record outcome "which, as if a kind of lassoo, loops around [the list of undead people in the location] and drags the unclean down beneath the earth";
+	if an undead person is in the location: record outcome "which, as if a kind of lassoo, loops around [the list of undead people in the location] and drags the unclean down beneath the earth";
 		record event the exorcise undead removal rule;
 		rule succeeds;
-	end if;
 	record outcome "which throws a kind of lassoo around nothing in particular, then pulls tight until it disappears";
 	rule succeeds.